mchlol/tictactoe/README.md

         loop through all the winning moves arrays check if the first index in the nested array has a marker in the game state array
           then check if that marker is in the other two indexes of the nested array - using logical AND

-    change the active player
-  create a function to change the active player
-    check which player is active and set it to the other player
+    if someone has won
+      hide the game board
+      display the play again button
+      show the winner in the message display if there are still empty cells in the game state toggle the active player
-    show which players turn it is in the message display
+    else hide the game board, display the play again button, show it's a tie in the message display create the toggle player function
-  return the cells and gameState variables from the module so they are the only public variables compare the game state to the winning combos
+      check which player is active and set it to the other player show which players turn it is in the message display return the cells and gameState variables from the module so they are the only public variables
-    check which cells have been marked by the same player
-    check if all cells have been marked without any winner
-  if it's a winning move/draw
-  game is over, prevent further moves display winning player or draw
-  display option to play again
-if it's not a win or draw continue play

 ```